Last Updated: December 28, 2021

 Information collected from third parties: We may collect information about you from third parties in the course of providing our Services to you.
 For example, we may collect personal information from credit-reporting agencies to enable us to identify you, prevent possible fraud and to deliver the Services to you.

-Information collected through technology: When you visit our Sites or Apps (or when you use any of our Services) we may collect certain information about your location, usage, or device through technology such as cookies (see “Cookies and Other Tracking Technologies” for more information).
-We may collect geolocation in the Apps for the purpose of enabling location-based Services.
+Information collected through technology: When you visit our Sites or Apps or interact with an email we send to you, we may collect certain information automatically such as your account or device identifier, and usage information such as pages that you visit, information about links you click, the types of content you interact with, the frequency and duration of your activities, and other information about how you use our services.
+You have the ability to express your preference regarding some of the ways we collect information through technology in some of our services (see “Cookies and Other Tracking Technologies” for more information).
+We may collect geolocation in the Sites or Apps for the purpose of enabling location-based Services.

 How We Use the Personal Information We Collect